PII (Age/Date) Blurring in IRI FieldShield

 Adding ‘random noise’ to data through blurring or perturbation is a data common anonymization requirement for researchers and marketers of protected health information (PHI) seeking to comply with the HIPAA Expert Determination Method security rule.
-This capability is available in the IRI FieldShield data masking product and IRI Voracity data management platform (which includes FieldShield).
+This capability is available in the IRI FieldShield and IRI DarkShield data masking products, as well as the larger IRI Voracity data management platform (which includes them).

-Data blurring can be used along with other data generalization techniques to improve re-ID risk scores by protecting quasi-identifiers while still preserving their utility.
-It is also possible to use ‘lesser’ masking functions on dates in FieldShield too, like a math (e.g., add 10 to each age) or date calculation.
-Either way however, you can also preserve consistent date intervals in HIPAA scenarios like admit-discharge; ask us how if this is a requirement.
+Data blurring, or random noise, can be used along with other data generalization techniques to improve re-ID risk scores by anonymizing key- or quasi-identifiers while still preserving their utility.
+It is also possible to use ‘lesser’ masking functions on dates, too, like a math (e.g., add 10 to each age) or date calculation.
+Either way however, you can also preserve consistent date intervals in HIPAA and related data privacy scenarios like admit-discharge; ask us how if this is a requirement.

-Meanwhile and more specifically, IRI’s new blur_age and blur_date functions are similar data generalization libraries designed to read input values and return similar but not identical values.
+More specifically, IRI’s blur_age and blur_date as well as its newer blur_int and blur_int_pct functions are related data generalization libraries designed to read input values and return similar but not identical values.
 The functions randomly blur a number or date within a certain range of the original number via a “blur factor”, but also keep the new number within a minimum and maximum value.

 How the Functions Work